 Occupational Disease

-An occupational disease is medical condition related to employment that is not caused by a single event or occurrence (i.e., not caused by an accident).
+An occupational disease is a medical condition related to employment not caused by a single event or occurrence (i.e., not caused by an accident).
 The Louisiana Workers’ Compensation Act initially did not provide benefits for occupational diseases.
-Some medical conditions that develop overtime, however, clearly are related to employment and, therefore, should be compensable.
+Some medical conditions that develop over time, however, clearly are related to employment and, therefore, should be compensable.
 In 1952, the Louisiana legislature recognized this omission and amended the Act to include some occupational diseases.

 Definition of Occupational Disease